-CCP supports the knowledge management, advocacy, documentation and dissemination activities of the project.
-Additionally, the project seeks to advocate for the greater use of oral cholera vaccine as part of an integrated strategy to fight cholera and disseminate practical resources and how-to guides to help program managers and governments decide if, when, where and how to use the vaccine.
-DOVE has published more than 30 peer-reviewed research articles and is actively conducting studies to address constraints to oral cholera vaccine use, use of vaccine during pregnancy and alternative delivery strategies, including the effectiveness of a single dose.
+CCP supported the knowledge management, advocacy, documentation and dissemination activities of the project.
+Additionally, the project sought to advocate for the greater use of oral cholera vaccine as part of an integrated strategy to fight cholera and disseminate practical resources and how-to guides to help program managers and governments decide if, when, where and how to use the vaccine.
+DOVE published more than 30 peer-reviewed research articles and also conducted studies to address constraints to oral cholera vaccine use, use of vaccine during pregnancy and alternative delivery strategies, including the effectiveness of a single dose.

 - Supported the development and publication of the Stop Cholera Toolkit, an online collection of practical resources and how-to guides to help program managers and governments help decide if, when, where and how to use the oral cholera vaccine to reduce cholera mortality, prevent cases and halt outbreaks.

-- Supports the publication of “Field Stories” that highlight how the oral cholera vaccine has been successfully implemented in different settings, lessons learned and considerations for future implementers.
+- Supported the publication of “Field Stories” that highlight how the oral cholera vaccine has been successfully implemented in different settings, lessons learned and considerations for future implementers.

 - Supported the creation of a manual for OCV campaigns, a document that can be adapted by program managers for training health care workers on how to carry out a vaccination campaign.

-- Manages the StopCholera.org website and social media for DOVE @STOPCholera.
+- Managed the StopCholera.org website and social media for DOVE @STOPCholera.